Chris-Shema-1/Appointment-booking-PLSQL/Phase III/readme.md

 ---

-*This documentation serves as the foundation for the complete database implementation of the Appointment Scheduling System, ensuring adherence to industry best practices and academic standards.*
+*This documentation serves as the foundation for the complete database implementation of the Appointment Scheduling System, ensuring adherence to industry best practices.*